Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Conclusion

 In \Cref{thm:PD-BT bounds} and \Cref{thm:PD-TLBT bounds}, we presented the first error bounds on the mean and covariance of a Gaussian posterior resulting from MOR techniques applied to Bayesian inference, namely for prior-driven balanced truncation and prior-driven, time-limited balanced truncation.
 These bounds leverage the relationship between the prior-preconditioned Hessian of the Bayesian inverse problem and the impulse response of the prior-driven system.
 The bounds also relate the posterior approximation error to the truncated Hankel singular values, which are a classic system-theoretic measure.
 This emphasizes the robust link between systems theory for the prior-driven system and Bayesian inference for general LTI forward models, including challenging cases such as unstable systems and singular prior covariances.

 The significance of our general local Lipschitz stability result in \Cref{theorem03} is not to provide tight control of the error in the posterior mean and covariance, but rather to emphasize that the error is of first order in the error of the square roots of the prior-preconditioned Hessian.
-This shows that the approximation error of the forward model is filtered through the square root of the prior covariance and the noise covariance.
+This shows that the approximation error of the forward model is filtered through the square root of the prior covariance and the noise precision.
 Our numerical results indicate that bounds accurately capture the trends of the error as a function of the rank of the reduced system.

 Our work states the first local Lipschitz stability result for linear Gaussian inverse problems and perturbations of the forward model, and shows how this result can be applied to smoothing problems for LTI forward models \eqref{eq:BayesianSystem}.
-For future research, it would be of interest to apply this result to more general inverse problems, and to analyze other system-theoretic MOR methods such as interpolatory methods \cite{AntBeaGuc2020InterpolatoryMeths, Benner2017MORBook, GugercinIRKA2008} for prior-driven systems.
+For future research, it would be of interest to extend this result to analyze other balanced-truncation-based MOR methods for the Bayesian smoothing problem that we did not consider in this work, e.g. \cite{Koe2022TLBTDA,koenig2022TLBT4DVAR,Qian2021Balancing}.
+Other interesting research directions include applying system-theoretic MOR methods, such as interpolatory methods \cite{AntBeaGuc2020InterpolatoryMeths, Benner2017MORBook, GugercinIRKA2008}, to the prior-driven system.
+It would also be of interest to apply the local Lipschitz stability results of \cite{CvetkovicLie2025,Sprungk2020LocalLipschitz} to MOR methods for possibly nonlinear or non-Gaussian inverse problems.